-The 13 steps that resulted in 100 paid writing credits in my first year of freelancing.
+The 13 steps that resulted in 100 paid writing credits in my first year as a freelance writer.

-If you know nothing else about your first year of freelancing, know this: you have, right now, the exact same level of experience as every successful writer had when they started out.
+If you know nothing else about your first year of freelancing, know this: you have, right now, the same level of experience as every successful writer had when they started out.
 None.

 But during that first year, I had over 100 bylines, some in national magazines, others in small websites that no one had ever heard of.